browserengineering/book/book/scheduling-and-threading.md

         # ...
         active_tab.schedule_scroll(
             clamp_scroll(
-                active_tab.scroll + SCROLL_STEP, self.active_tab_height))
+                active_tab.scroll + SCROLL_STEP,
+                self.active_tab_height))
         # ...
 ```

 That's it!
 Pretty complicated, but we got it done.
+Fire up the counting demo and
+enjoy the newly smooth scrolling.

-Now let's step back from the code for a bit and consider the full scope of
+Now let's step back from the code for a moment and consider the full scope and
+difficulty of scrolling in real browsers.
+It goes *way* beyond what we've
+implemented here.
+Unfortunately, due to some of this complexity, threaded
-scrolling.
-Unfortunately, threaded scrolling is not always possible or feasible
+scrolling is not always possible or feasible in real browsers.
+This means
+that they need to support both threaded and non-threaded scrolling modes, and
+all the complexity that entails.

-in real browsers.
-In the best browsers today, there are two primary reasons why
+In the best browsers today, there are two primary reasons why threaded scrolling
-threaded scrolling may fail to occur:
+may fail to occur:

 * Javascript events listening to a scroll.
 If the event handler
 for the [`scroll`][scroll-event] event calls `preventDefault` on the first such